Atia-Farha/stopwatch/README.md

 ## Reporting Issues

-If you encounter any bugs or have suggestions for improvement, please report them in the <a href="https://github.com/Atia-Farha/stopwatch/issues" target="_blank">Issues</a> section of the GitHub repository.
+If you encounter any bugs or have suggestions for improvement, please report them in the <a href="https://github.com/Atia-Farha/stopwatch/issues" target="_blank">Issues</a> section of this GitHub repository.
 I will address them promptly.

 <p align="center">© Designed and developed by Atia Farha | ALL RIGHTS RESERVED</p>